 Keep in mind that snow will probably accumulate on your windshield this winter.
 The weight could worsen any existing damage if you don’t get your windshield fixed.

-Ask a technician before replacing your windshield
+Ask a technician before replacing your windshield.

 If your car needs a new windshield, it might be best to do it before the winter.
 Whether you replace the windshield yourself or take your vehicle to a shop, urethanes will be needed to bond the new windshield to your vehicle.
 These substances can only be used at certain temperatures.
-Talk with a technician to find out if it would be safe to replace a windshield outdoors or indoors during the winter.
+Talk with a technician to determine if it would be safe to replace a windshield outdoors or indoors during the winter.

-Look for An Auto Glass Safety Council Company in your area
+Look for An Auto Glass Safety Council Company in your area.